 Thursday, October 4, 2018 | 7:30 a.m. – 9:00 a.m.

-Cleveland Visiting Scholar
+Thelma L. Cleveland Visiting Scholar Breakfast and Address

-Thank you to this year’s sponsors:
+Thank you to our event sponsors!

 About Cleveland Visiting Scholar